 Spark gives you two options for making videos: use one of Adobe's own themed templates, or start from scratch.
 Whichever you choose, you'll be able to upload still photos and video clips, or import them from cloud services including Dropbox, Google Drive, and Adobe's own Creative Cloud.

 You can record audio from your PC's microphone (a great way to annotate a video), add titles, apply color themes, and add music from an impressive choice of options.
-To adjust the length of a clip, just edit the number at the bottom right of the preview image.
+To adjust the length of a clip, just change the number at the bottom right of the preview image.

-You won't get a huge choice of tweaking tools (there's no multi-track editor, for example) but it's ideal for putting together stylish videos for social media.
+You won't get a huge choice of tweaking tools (there's no multi-track option, for example) but it's ideal for putting together stylish videos for social media.
 You can even create square formatted videos specifically for Instagram.

 Your finished video will bear a small Adobe Spark watermark on the bottom, but it's unobtrusive.